-The initial country request to GAVI/ Vaccine Fund for support on injection safety was not approved due to .....
+The initial country request to GAVI/ Vaccine Fund for support on injection safety was not approved.

-To work toward solving the issue, , the Ministry of Health and the National Center of Preventive Medicine undertook several steps geared toward creating pre-requisites for the development of a policy on injection safety and waste disposal.
+The Ministry of Health and the National Center of Preventive Medicine undertook several steps geared toward creating pre-requisites for the development of a policy on injection safety and waste disposal.

-- In May 2002 the Government issued a Regulation on medical waste disposalFour regional workshops on injection safety have been conducted during the first half of October 2002.

-- Injection safety issues were reinforced during aWHO mission.
-A draft plan on injection safety was outlined but it went through additional inter-ministerial discussions.
-It is expected that the final document will be ready near the end of 2003.

-- In order to monitor use of safety boxes at the health facility level an indicator has been developed, and included in the monthly vaccination reports.
-To compare: during 2002 the indicator value was 0.73 while during first 6 months of 2003 it reached the value of 0.9 which means that almost all immunization syringes are properly collected properly into safety boxes.

-- During 2002 all syringes for routine immunizations are procured with funds provided by the Governmentwhile safety boxes were procured with funds from JICA.
-The Government plans to take over this procurement starting 2005

-- The MoH explores possibilities of local manufacturing of safety boxes
+- In May 2002 the Government issued a Regulation on medical waste disposalFour regional workshops on injection safety have been conducted during the first half of October 2002. - Injection safety issues were reinforced during aWHO mission.
+A draft plan on injection safety was outlined but it went through additional inter-ministerial discussions. - In order to monitor the use of safety boxes at the health facility level an indicator has been developed (no. of used safety boxes per 100 of used syringes), and included in the monthly vaccination reports.
+To compare: in 2002 the indicator value was 0.73 while in 2003 it reached the value of 0.86 which means that almost all immunization syringes were collected properly into safety boxes. - During 2003 all syringes for routine immunizations were procured with funds provided by the Government, while safety boxes were procured with funds from JICA.
+The Government plans to take over this procurement starting 2005. - The MoH continued to explore possibilities of local manufacturing of safety boxes.
+Interested companies were identified and a cost-effectiveness assessment of local production is under way. - Alternative solutions, including recycling and melting used syringes are also under consideration.

-There are several important challenges to implementation of safe standards of disposing al syringes:
+There are several important challenges to implementation of safe standards of disposing syringes:

 - 1. Identification of practical and sustainable solutions of disposal of used syringes in urban areas, where construction of incinerators can create problems of compliance with environmental legislation.
-A WHO supported mission on medical waste disposal is expected during the 1st quarter of 2005 which will assess the needs and recommend feasible solutions - 2.
-The economical situation in the country remains precarious and procurement of safety boxes is seen as an unaffordable commodity.
-However the injection safety issue is on the MoH agenda and feasible solutions are investigated. - 3.
+A WHO supported mission on medical waste disposal was scheduled for the 1st quarter 2004 to assess the needs and recommend feasible and sound solutions - 2.
+The economical situation in the country remains precarious and procurement of safety boxes is seen as an unaffordable commodity at the moment due to competing priorities.
+However the injection safety issue is on the MoH agenda and cost-effective solutions are investigated. - 3.
 Due to the fact that the country's immunization and curative services are integrated at the primary health care level injection safety policy must address both services in order to avoid use of different standards on syringe disposal.
-A formal guideline addressing injection safety is under development and is expected later this year

-The application form for GAVI/VF support on injection safety is to be finalised during the $2^{nd}$ quarter of 2004 upon analysing recommendations from the external assessment of waste management system.
+The application form for GAVI/VF support on injection safety is to be finalised l during the 2 nd quarter of 2004 t upon analysing recommendations from the external assessment of waste management system.